safetypins/atom-tag-fu/README.md

 # Atom Tag Fu

-An Atom package to enable easier html typing.
+An Atom package making it easier to write HTML.